Current Student Profiles

 Pei-ling has a B.S. in Forestry from the National Taiwan University and a M.Ed. in Educational Technology from Arkansas Tech University.
 Her work experience includes: math teacher and data assistant.
 Her research interest is distance education.

 Adam has a B.A. in Mass Communication from York College of Pennsylvania and an M.A. in Communication Studies from Ball State University.
 He is currently a face-to-face and online instructor of various communication courses at several colleges and universities.
-His research interest is in distance education, particularly issues of course design and administration.
+His research interest is in distance education, particularly in retention issues in community colleges.

 Courtney earned a B.S. in French and Francophone Studies from Penn State.
 She then went on to earn a M.Ed in Secondary Education from Chestnut Hill College while concurrently teaching full time in Philadelphia through Teach for America.
 After her assignment with Teach for America, Courtney taught at Central Bucks South High School.
 She is currently in the D.Ed program for Adult Education at Penn State.